Fredx87/cypress-keycloak-commands/README.md

 ### Fake Login for Integration testing

-If you are doing an integration test that doesn't call a real backend API, maybe you don't neeed to authenticate a real user to a running Keycloak instance, but if your app uses the Keycloak Javascript Adapter to check if a user is logged in, you will need to have a mocked user.
+If you are doing an integration test that doesn't call a real backend API, maybe you don't need to authenticate a real user to a running Keycloak instance, but if your app uses the Keycloak Javascript Adapter to check if a user is logged in, you will need to have a mocked user.

 To create mocked user data, you need three tokens (access token, refresh token, id token) of a real user returned by your Keycloak instance.
 You can get them for example from the Dev Tools of your browser, searching for calls to the `token` endpoint of Keycloak.
 If your app calls the `/account` endpoint to retrieve user information you will also need to have the response returned for the API.
 Then you can create the fixture with the fake user data: